dschioberg/MIDS-1D-Computing-Basics/1DBridgeclass.md

 At the end you will have to take an exam (find the link at the end of this doc).
 You will have to solve the given problem and write two reviews for the solution others have submitted to show your thorrough understanding of the material.

-Alternatively you can prove your knowledge through having finished a CS undergrad or corresponding work experience - please speak to the faculty in that case.
+Alternatively you can prove your knowledge through having finished a CS undergrad or corresponding work experience - please speak to your admissions counsellor or your student success advisor.

 ## Courses in this class